Your Maternity Fashion Journey

-Here are a few of our top tips & tricks from one of our favorite brands Motherhood Maternity…
+Here are a few of our top tips & tricks from one of our favorite maternity fashion brands Motherhood Maternity:

 - Belly bands can be a savior during the first trimester because they extend the life of your pre-pregnancy wardrobe.
 The first few months can be awkward.
 You’re not quite showing enough to need maternity jeans, but you’re just big enough to make zipping up your favorite pair of denim a full on workout.
 You might not be ready for maternity jeans just yet, so slipping the belly band on over pre-pregnancy jeans is a perfect interim pregnancy accessory.